Carla-de-Beer/spring-boot-environment-variables-demo/README.md

-## Spring Environment Variables Demo
+## Spring Boot Environment Variables Demo

 This is a simple demo project to illustrate how environment variables are used and consumed within a Spring Boot project, with reference to the container within which it runs.